 The spacing between traces is too small for the chosen end mill.

 By selecting a smaller tool, now the chosen end mill can fit in the spacing.

 If you’ll be using surface-mount (SMD) components, the pads need to have enough space between them for the tool to fit.
 Check the list of millable packages in the Surface-Mount Package Compatibility Guide to make sure the package you want to use can be milled.

 If your package isn’t listed, you can determine if it can be milled in one of two ways.

 1. You can test if it will work by loading your .brd file or Gerber files into our software, selecting a cutting tool, and looking to see if there are red warnings lines.
 The red warning lines indicate that the design feature is too small to be milled with the currently selected cutting tools.
-Try selecting a 0.003” PCB engraving bit, a 1/32" flat end mill, and a 1/64" flat end mill.
+Try selecting a PCB Engraving Bit 0.003", a 1/32" Flat End Mill, and a 1/64" Flat End Mill.
 If you don't see red warning lines, then the package can successfully be milled!

 2. Find the diagram showing the dimensions of the package you want to use.
 Find the smallest pad size, and find the smallest space between features.
 If this smallest size is 0.006" or larger then the package can be milled with the Bantam Tools Desktop PCB Milling Machine and Othermill Pro.
 If the smallest size is 0.010" or larger then the package can be milled with the Othermill.

 Keep in mind that when milling features under 0.010" it's important to use follow a precise workflow, which includes using high-strength double-sided tape, the high-precision collet set, using digital calipers to measure PCB blank thickness, and using sharp end mills.